 Let's take a situation where you get stressed out at work because of a deadline.
 Your boss gives you more work on top of all that, due tomorrow – or else.
 It's entirely understandable that you'd be stressed in such a circumstance.
 However, it can also be hard to see that there may be an element of anxiousness about this as well.
 Perhaps you're anxious that you will be yelled at by your boss.
 Or, you might be anxious to lose your job.

 Let's look at another scenario.
 You argue with your partner about money.
 They keep spending when you thought there was an agreement that you would be saving money.
 You get angry with them because they're not following through on their agreement with you, because you keep coming back to his argument time and time again.
 Again, there may be an element of anxiety to this.
 You might be anxious that you find yourself with somebody that you can't influence.
 Or, you fear you will run out of money, or, you might feel that the relationship is coming to an end.

 If there is some anxiety in what you're experiencing, then that's a good thing.
 Why?
 Because if you can identify it is anxiety, then you can treat the anxiety.
 When you treat the anxiety, you lessen the impact of what you thought was the original problem.

 Revisiting the problems

 Let's take these two scenarios again.
-In a stressful situation with work, if you can address your anxiety about losing your job by reassuring yourself that you done a lot of good work or that you're valuable in the employment market, this can take away some of the hidden anxiety that you have about the work and leave you better able to handle the stress.
+In a stressful situation with work, if you can address your anxiety about losing your job by reassuring yourself that you done a lot of good work or that you're valuable in the employment market, this can take away some of the hidden anxiety.
+No matter what happens, you'll have a job.
+With the anxiety handled, you are better equipped to handle the stress.

-In the situation with your partner, if you can get clear about the future of your relationship and that this isn't about the relationship ending but rather just one problem, then with this hidden anxiety addressed, you can get down to handling the real problem.
+In the situation with your partner, reassurance about the future of your relationship and mutual understandings that this current fight isn't about the relationship ending will help with your anxiety.
+With this hidden anxiety addressed, you can get down to handling the real problem.